zhangh12/TrialSimulator/README.md

 It provides a set of tools to sample endpoints of common or custom distributions, manage trial data, and summarize simulation results under fixed or adaptive designs.
 It also provides functions of group sequential design, graphical testing procedure, combination test, and closed test that are widely used in analyze complex trial designs.

+## Validation

+The validation documents for this R package are hosted [here](https://github.com/zhangh12/TrialSimulatorDocuments) and are continuously being updated.

 ## Installation

 You can install the development version of `TrialSimulator` from [GitHub](https://github.com/) with: